-Instant photos are a guaranteed crowd pleaser.
-Here's how to make the most – and avoid the pitfalls – of this party classic.
+Instant photos are a guaranteed hit with guests.
+Here's how to make the most of this party classic

 There’s nothing novel about novelty photo booths.
 They’re pretty much a staple at any half-decent party these days.
-Guests love them because a) it’s great fun cramming yourself in and pulling faces and b) they deliver a souvenir of the fancy-dress tomfoolery for the post-party wash-up.
-Organisers love them because they deliver big bang for relatively small buck – a single booth will hold its own at events for 500 guests (though you’ll need an extra member of staff for crowd management over 250).
+Guests love them because they’re great fun and deliver a souvenir of fancy-dress tomfoolery.
+Organisers love them because they deliver big bang for a relatively small buck – a single booth will hold its own at events for 500 guests.

-However, in this age of advancing technology, all photo booths – and suppliers of them – are not created equal, so there are certain questions you’ll want to be armed with when you’re making initial enquiries.
+However, in this age of advancing technology, not all photo booths are created equal, and certain questions need to be asked.

-A photo booth without fancy dress is handy if you need to renew your passport, but not much fun.
-A generous armory of wigs, sunglasses and hats should be included in your package, along with unlimited prints and a choice of background.
-Post-event, you should be given a USB stick with (high-res) pics from the booth.
+Fancy dress is a must, and a generous armoury of wigs, sunglasses and hats should be included in your package – along with unlimited prints and a choice of background.
+Post-event, you should be given a USB stick with the pictures.

-Photo booths might be a bit of fun, but the quality of their output – especially if you’re branding it – reflects on your company.
-Ask your supplier to post you a set of sample prints so you can check that they’re up to scratch.
+Booths might be a bit of fun, but the quality of their output – especially if you're branding it – reflects on your company.
+Ask suppliers to provide samples so you can check they’re up to scratch.
 For video, it’s reasonable to expect broadcast-quality HD.

-Access is one of the most common sticking points with photo booth hire.
-Many suppliers won’t take them up stairs, for example.
-The latest generation are often much less bulky, but you still need to check accessibility with your venue and, if space is tight, consider companies with flexible pack-down booths that can reach the parts that single units can’t.
+Access can be a sticking point – some suppliers won’t take booths up stairs, for example.
+The latest generation are often much less bulky, but you still need to check accessibility with your venue.
 Set-up should be included in the hire fee and take no longer than an hour or two.
 Most booths operate on standard 13-amp mains power, so a nearby socket is handy.